The Program & Application Process

 The Friends Council's Spirited Practice and Renewed Courage (SPARC) program is a leadership development program based on principles from Parker Palmer's "Courage to Teach" work.
 Together, over a two-year cycle, the group explores personal and professional growth through critical reflection, dialogue, and feedback.
 Teachers from Friends schools are selected to take part in this learning community and use collaborative inquiry and reflective tools for self-directed professional development.

-SPARC is in its seventh cycle, and the ripple effects of this
+SPARC is in its ninth cycle, and the ripple effects of this

 spiritual leadership program are gaining strength.
 Over 170 Friends